HubSpot/mixen/README.md

 ### Not Using CoffeeScript?

 If you're not using CoffeeScript, it is possible to write the necessary js manually.
-Replicating CoffeeScript's interitance mechanism is fairly complicated however.
+Replicating CoffeeScript's inheritance mechanism is fairly complicated however.
 It requires a robust extension mechanism, and replacing every `super` call used above with `ModuleName.__super__.methodName`.

 ```javascript